hollowverse/hollowverse/README.md

 This is done by way of symlinking.

 We do this because it's the most convenient way we know to share code between a Next.js project and Sanity Studio project in the same repo.

+Note that the source directory `shared` is added to the ignore list of VS Code.
+So you won't see it.
+You can, though, see the symlinked versions, `main-site/shared` and `cms/shared`.
+If you want to expose the root `shared`, edit `.vscode/settings.json`.